Three Luggage Setups We’ve Actually Used for Two-Up Touring

 Click Picture for link

-Disclosure: This bag was provided to us by Viking Bags as part of a website sponsorship.
-As always, opinions are based on real-world use during our own two-up trips.
+Viking Bags sent this one out as part of a sponsorship.
+The opinions are still ours, based on using it on our own two-up trip.

 Mounting & Fit

-Once secured, though, it feels planted.
-No noticeable shifting at highway speeds, even when packed full for a weekend two-up ride.
+Once we had it strapped down, it didn’t move.
+No shifting at highway speeds, even packed full for a weekend two-up trip.

 Capacity

 Nothing felt forced in, but there wasn’t extra space for “just in case” items either.
-For us, that makes this a true weekend bag for two-up motorcycle touring.
+It did its job for the weekend.

 Build & Materials